AeroLeads people directory · profile

 I objected to compulsory military service in apartheid South Africa and so was sentenced to 6 years Community Service.
 I served 16 months in the Durban Botanic Gardens carrying out various horticultural operations (including feeding the ducks first thing every morning!).
 More here: https://dimaggio.org/manpower.html

-Mario Di Maggio Skills
+Mario Di Maggio education

-Frequently Asked Questions about Mario Di Maggio
+Frequently asked questions about Mario Di Maggio

 What company does Mario Di Maggio work for?

-Mario Di Maggio works for Dome Club Ltd
+Mario Di Maggio works for Dome Club Ltd.

 What is Mario Di Maggio's email address?